unit8co/darts/docs/source/userguide.rst

 User Guide
 ==========

+You will find here some more detailed informations about Darts.

-Darts user guide is WIP.
+**Note:** The user guide is not yet complete and still under construction.

 Neural Networks
 ===============